 And in 1903, a family tradition was born.
 The business-savvy Lina Paschal bought the paper from her brother-in-law Albert Hall.
 But running a successful newspaper company wasn't enough to quench her ambitious spirit.
 Lina became a post mistress, one of the area's first.
 She also spent her free time sending copies of her newspaper to American troops during WWI.
 It was a philanthropic act that gave the boys overseas a sense of home.

 In 1926, Lina stepped down as owner (the newspaper had now become the Kane County Chronicle).
 At that time, the newspaper was incorporated into the Chronicle Publishing Company by Lina's nephew Paul Paschal and local philanthropist Lester Norris.

 Shortly afterwards, Paul and Lester decided to make advertising calendars when the presses weren't being used for newpapers.
 But the newly-formed calendar line needed a name, so they employed a very scientific method to choose one—they saw a furniture store truck drive by the office one day with the name "Warwick" on the side.
 They liked it, and the name stuck.

-At the end of WWII, Don Paschal (Paul's son) bought out Lester Norris.
+At the end of WWII, Don and John Paschal (Paul's sons) bought out Lester Norris.
 Between the years of 1977 and 1999, Rob and Jim (Don's sons) purchased the company.
 The original newspaper operation was sold in 1989, and with it the name Chronicle.
 This necessitated a name change, which was when we officially became Warwick Publishing Company.